Plan Your Legacy

-By including the American Association for Cancer Research (AACR) in your legacy gift planning, you can achieve the goals that are important to you and your family.
-Your support through the AACR Foundation will strengthen the work of the AACR and our more than 37,000 members to advance lifesaving cancer science.
+By including the AACR Foundation in your legacy gift planning, you can achieve the goals that are important to you and your family, while sustaining the mission and future of an organization that you value and believe in.

 Lifesaving Cancer Science.